 - Who you will contact for emergency cleaning and electrical services

 - How you will contact your workforce if it impacts when they are expected at work

 It sounds obvious and it only takes a few minutes, but if you’ve let the expiration date slide you could be in for an expensive surprise.

 Removing any build-up of leaves and debris will help to ensure your gutters are draining water away correctly rather than allowing it to accumulate and leak into the building’s interior.

-Take note of any locations which are prone to issues and have a response strategy at the ready – have a bucket on hand for that leaky spot in the ceiling or a supply of sand bags if you know that you are in area which is prone to flooding.
+Take note of any locations which are prone to issues and have a response strategy at the ready – have a bucket on hand for that leaky spot in the ceiling or a supply of sandbags if you know that you are in an area that is prone to flooding.

 Large summer storms frequently cause blackouts.
 While a short loss of power may have little effect on the contents of your kitchen’s fridge/freezer, if the outage lasts for several hours you may find yourself with an unpleasant task and hard to shift rotten odour in the workplace to boot.

-Have a great time over summer.
-Be sure to keep an eye on the Bureau of Meteorology for details of any upcoming weather events, don’t take any chances with power lines or any electrical equipment that has been affected, and if you need help cleaning up call Cleanworks Ph: 1300 306 889.
+Have a great time over the summer.
+Be sure to keep an eye on the Bureau of Meteorology for details of any upcoming weather events, don’t take any chances with power lines or any electrical equipment that has been affected, and if you need help cleaning up call us at Cleanworks.

 Contact Cleanworks for reliable and high-quality cleaning services!